enRose/enRose.github.io/React/hoc-pattern-of-code-sharing/hoc-pattern-of-code-sharing-ep2.md

 ## Motivation

-Quite often we have fields that need state to be passed into and controlled value be dispatched/collected when change.
+Quite often we have fields that need state to be passed in and controlled value be dispatched/collected when changes.
 This is what React refers to as controlled component.
 We could write onChange to each input field individually and hook up whatever state management you have setup redux, flux, etc. This could quickly become an annoyance if we have tons of input components.

-Also when these fields have complex validation logics such as field-x is invalid when field-y contains 'thanos', or field-z has multiple scenarios to be validated each has a different error message.
+Also when these fields have complex validation logics such as field-x is invalid when field-y contains the words 'thanos', or field-z has multiple scenarios to be validated each has a different error message.
 An example would be embossing name on credit card needs to validate: _A. if it is empty.
 B. if contains profane words.
 C. if it is within a certain length or it won't fit in on the card._

 With HOC, we can address the issues above in a clear and declarative manner.